osmoscraft/osmosmemo/README.md

-# Markdown Page Summary
+# osmos::list

-A chrome extension that summarizes the current page into a GitHub markdown file
+Browser extension that summarizes the current page into a markdown file hosted on GitHub